mikaelbr/bacon-love/exercises/10_and_or_or_or_maybe_not/problem.md

 # Problem Description

 In Trondheim, Norway, there is a river called Nidelva.
-The average flow in some areas of Nidelva is about 200 000 liters per second.
-Let's say there is a limit of how much water a specific dam can handle and we need a report system that notifies the workers if this limit is reached.
+The average flow in some areas is about 200 000 liters per second.
+There is a limit of how much water a specific dam can handle and we need a reporting system that notifies the workers if this limit has been exceeded.

 We are only interested in having the report-system active if it is turned on and only one of the water gates are open, or if the system is in critical mode (this trumps if the system is active and if more than one gate is open).

-The people working as this particular dam is passionate about lunch, and won't be bothered in the lunch time.
+The people working at this particular dam is passionate about lunch, and won't be bothered in the lunch time.

 Remember we only want to be reported if the river flow is above a specific